Updated Mar 01, 2026

 Conclusion

 Sociology students benefit when programmes turn disruption into structured learning while prioritising continuity and fairness.
-Precision in communication, stable assessment, and visible recovery plans support engagement with live industrial disputes without eroding educational outcomes.
+Precision in communication, stable assessment, and visible recovery plans can support engagement with live industrial disputes without eroding educational outcomes.

 How Student Voice Analytics helps you